gtarawneh/languagetool-sublime/README.md

 one must be selected as default (although command palette variants of `Check Text` can be used to check text via a specific server).

-The remote server is initially configured (in the file `LanguageTool.sublime- settings`) as `https://languagetool.org:8081/`.
+The remote server is initially configured (in the file `LanguageTool.sublime-settings`) as `https://languagetool.org:8081/`.
 There are few limitations on checking texts using this public server including:

 1. Maximum text size of 50Kb
 2. Access limited to 20 requests/minute per IP